 Skip to main content

-This 10 minute guide will walk through running your first experiment with Eppo.
-In the example we'll imagine that we are testing a new checkout page.
+This 10 minute guide will walk through creating your first feature flag in Eppo.
+In the example, we'll imagine that we are adding a basic on/off switch for a new onboarding page.

 From the Configuration section, navigate to the SDK keys tab.
 Here you can generate keys for both production and testing.